oaeproject/Hilary/README.md

 If you're looking to install the OAE project manually, check out [this page](https://github.com/brecke/Hilary/wiki/Manual-installation-&-setup) and then go the the [Setup section](#setup) below.

+If you're looking to setup a development environment, you might want to run node locally instead of inside a docker container.
+If that's the case, follow through the instructions below and then check the troubleshooting section.

 Otherwise, please follow our docker quickstart guide:

 ### Docker Quickstart Guide